toukea/android-sqlite-access/README.md

        long insertIds[] = sql.insert(user).execute();// Array List of insert elements }
  ```
-there is also possible to perform multiple insertion in one step
+It is also possible to perform multiple insertion in one step
  ```java
      @Override
      public void onSQLReady(SQLite.SQL sql) {